 We believe that when capacity building is successful, it strengthens and improves an organization's ability to achieve its mission, sustain itself over time, and have a quantifiable impact on the community in which it serves.

-The 2023 Capacity Building Grant application will open on June 12th.
-The deadline for this grant application is July 28th.
+The 2023 Capacity Building Grant process is closed.
+The 2024 Capacity Building Grant application will open on June 3, 2024.

 Grant Award Budget: $100,000 (Award range from $5,000 to $10,000)

 The Community Foundation of Greenville welcomes grant requests from established 501(c)(3) tax- exempt agencies (operating two or more years), located within and offering services to the residents of Greenville County, South Carolina.